 Q.1.
 Why is the energy output of the anaerobic respiration lesser than aerobic respiration?

 A.1.
-The process of anaerobic respiration produced 2 ATP, aerobic respiration, on the other hand, produces 38 ATP involving complete oxidation of glucose.
+The process of anaerobic respiration produces 2 ATP, aerobic respiration, on the other hand, produces 38 ATP involving complete oxidation of glucose.
 In anaerobic respiration, glucose is partially broken down.

 Q.2.
 List the levels of aerobic respiration

 A.2.
-The following are the levels involved in aerobic respiration:
+The following are the levels in aerobic respiration: